josephtveter/fn_common/README.md

 API

-require(moduleName String) // in doubble quotes
+require(moduleName String) // in double quotes
 	- Returns an object by the moduleName that is passed in.
-When doubble quotes are used it will attempt to preload the file so it can return the file upon execution.
+When double quotes are used it will attempt to preload the file so it can return the file upon execution.

 		@method require
 		@param  String